 Meet Sarah Jane Fergusson, Redress Design Award 2018 Special Prize Winner

-Based in Tokyo, British-born Sarah Jane Fergusson is fascinated by the Japanese concept of Mottainai.
+Based in Tokyo, Swiss-born Sarah Jane Fergusson is fascinated by the Japanese concept of Mottainai.
 “It roughly translates as ‘too good to waste’,” she says.
 “I also love the craftsmanship behind a ‘Boro Kimono’; historically, a kimono worn by farmers who, out of economic necessity, mended their garments with spare fabric scraps.”

 For her Redress Design Award submission, Sarah Jane sourced vintage silk kimonos from flea markets in Kyoto, experimenting with new techniques and silhouettes to bring these historical garments into the modern age.
 It wasn’t always easy.
 “It’s a lengthy, careful process: opening each kimono, cleaning it and reassembling it,” she says.